 If you found this post helpful, please like and share it with others so that many students can benefit from it.
 Thank you.

-You might also be interested in our A-level German revision guide on "der Besuch der alten Dame" and "der Vorleser", our post on how to prepare for the A-level German speaking exam, or use use our German language leaning blog to revise various grammar topics, from adjective declensions in German to German sentence structure.
+You might also be interested in our A-level German revision guide on "der Besuch der alten Dame" and "der Vorleser", our post on how to prepare for the A-level German speaking exam, or use our German language learning blog to revise various grammar topics, from adjective declensions in German to German sentence structure.